netlogic/brets-readable-project/README.md

 The following will be needed to be done to run this project:
 __1. The readable backend server from udacity will need to be installed.__
-__2. My project code will need to be downloaded and setup.___
+__2. My project code will need to be downloaded and setup.__

-Steps for botth are below and then follows my project notes.
+Steps for both are below and then follows my project notes.

 ## Install the readable project backend server supplied by udacity.